-If you’d like to support our efforts to provide timely and accurate information on literary events, produce readings series, workshops, open mics and more, as well as search out and feature local writers on our website, please make a contribution.
-Your support pays for our website, post office box, as well as our slim and trim budget for events such as our Spoken Word Stage.
-We do a lot on very little!
+If you’d like to support our efforts to provide timely and accurate information on literary events, produce readings series, workshops, open mics and more, please make a contribution.
+Your support pays for our website, post office box, as well as our slim and trim budget for events such as our Spoken Word Stage, Writers Guild readings and workshops, and Writers Guild socials.
+We are volunteer run,managed, and creatively imagined, and we do a lot on very little!
 Thanks for your help.

 Support Our Writer Friendly Businesses